akbarazimifar/PROFILEGPT/README.md

 2. Click the "Search" button to retrieve and analyze the data.
 3. View the generated insights and reports on the app's user interface.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - [OpenAI](https://openai.com/) for providing the GPT API.
 - [Bootstrap](https://getbootstrap.com/) for the responsive design and UI components.
 - [snscrape](https://github.com/JustAnotherArchivist/snscrape) for the Twitter scraping library.
-- [WordCloud](https://github.com/amueller/word_cloud) for generating word clouds.

-## Contributing
-Contributions to [Your App Name] are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md) for more information.